-We'll have to get our hands on the M2 Air to confirm that.
-Still, you start to see the picture as to why the 13-inch M2 MacBook Pro becomes a harder sell – you're even getting 0.3 inches of extra screen real estate with the Air, a higher resolution FaceTime webcam (1080p vs. 720p), and all in a lighter package (1.24kg vs. the 1.4kg Pro).
+You start to see the picture as to why the 13-inch M2 MacBook Pro becomes a harder sell – you're even getting 0.3 inches of extra screen real estate with the Air, a higher resolution FaceTime webcam (1080p vs. 720p), and all in a lighter package (1.24kg vs. the 1.4kg Pro).

 It's not a bad machine.
 By all measurements, it's an excellent one, well designed and built to last.
 But it feels like one final opportunity for Apple to use up its inventory of this particular industrial design rather than to really push the boundaries.